-Until the age of six, the child is guided by nature towards motor sensory experiences and independent activity, so that he can build within himself the reality of the world and of the society he lives in.
-Then suddenly begins a physical and psychological change compared to other periods, and the capacity for work and the power of memory are in oneness.
+Until the age of six, the child is guided by nature towards motor sensory experiences and independent activity, so that he can build within himself the reality of the world and of the society in which he lives.
+Then suddenly, a physical and psychological change begins, and the capacity for work and the power of memory are in oneness.

 During this second chapter of her becoming, the prevalent tendencies of a child are for group activity, rather than for individual activity.
 Also, it is not what can be perceived materially by the senses which attracts a child, but rather, what is beyond this possibility that can be grasped only by the effort of imagination.
 Again, not the material fact itself, as in the previous period, but the causes, the reasons, and the effects of the fact that before left him indifferent now become fascinating.

 Also, the child uses much energy searching for the truth and developing a value system.